tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/预签名 URL_intl_en.md

 ## Overview
 The Python SDK provides examples for getting request signatures, pre-signed URLs, and pre-signed download URLs.
-The method for getting a pre-signed URL is the same whether you are using permanent or temporary keys, with the only difference being that the latter requires `x-cos-security-token` included in the header or query_string.
+The method for getting a pre-signed URL is the same regardless of whether you are using permanent or temporary keys, except that the latter requires `x-cos-security-token` to be included in the header or query_string.

 ## Getting Signatures

-#### Description
+#### Feature description
 The SDK allows you to obtain a signature for a specified operation.
 This feature is commonly used for signature distribution to mobile devices.

 #### Method prototype